saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

   export SAUCE_USERNAME="your Sauce username" export SAUCE_ACCESS_KEY="your Sauce access key"
   ```
-2. Starting a new Sauce Connect Proxy will not require adding `--api-key` or `--user` keys.
+2. Starting a new Sauce Connect Proxy will not require adding `--api-key` or `--user` flags.
   ```bash
   sc --region us-west
   ```